Tuesday, April 21, 2026

 raise

 For distributed tracing, propagate the traceparent header from the agent's HTTP request into your MCP server's spans.
-This gives you end-to-end traces that show exactly which agent call triggered which tool execution — invaluable when debugging a multi-agent workflow.
+This gives you end-to-end traces that show exactly which agent call triggered which tool execution, which is invaluable when debugging a multi-agent workflow.

 MCP enterprise architecture with API gateway, authentication, rate limiter, and server pool